App Usage

 The App Usage data source collects data for all apps that run in the foreground on the participant’s Android device.
 Data collection starts automatically when the participant grants the necessary permissions and continues as long as the app is running and has the required permissions.

-Monitoring and Exporting App Usage Data
+Monitoring and Exporting App Usage Android Data

 After a participant joins a study, they need to grant access to Avicenna to collect app usage data.
 To do that, the participant needs to open the onboarding alert in the Avicenna app to complete the study setup.
 They will see the following page: